TransportLab/ARCity/README.md

   1. Download or clone this repository
   2. Install `python3` and make sure you have the packages `flask` and `numpy`.
   3. Open a terminal and `cd` to the directory you saved this repository
-  4. In the terminal, run the local server with `python3 run_me_first.py`
+  4. In the terminal, run the local server with `flask run`
   5. Open Google Chrome (or possibly Firefox, but untested)
   6. In Chrome, go to the following URL: `http://localhost:5000/src/index.html`